-These are the front pages of a number of Portable Document Formats, and this is www.servingibrary.org, engine room of The Serving Library.
-Each PDF is a "Bulletin" containing an article or essay that constitutes part of some overarching themse or therees-in this case, from specific to general.
-Libraries, Media, and Time.
-The essay behind the large asteries, for exemple, contemplates the possibilities for human communication in light of some extraordinary physical attributes of the Octopus Vidgoris.
-As it turns out, that "asteriak" is actually "an octopus in plan view."
-This and the other PDFs are avoilable for anyone to download for free.
-Contributions to the latest theme are added from time to time over a six menth period, and at the end of the season they are collected together into a single document, printed and published in both Europe and the USA, each in an edition of 1,500, as Bulletins of The Serving Library.
-The PDFs remain avoilable on the website, while a new theme is developed over the next on the website, while a new theme is developed over the next half year.
+These are the front pages of a number of Portable Document Formats, and this is www.servinglibrary.org, engine room of The Serving Library.
+Each PDF is a "Bulletin" containing an article or essay that constitutes part of some overarching theme or themes-in this case, from specific to general: Libraries, Media, and Time.
+The essay behind the large asterisk, for example, contemplates the possibilities for human communication in light of some extraordinary physical attributes of the Octopus Vulgaris.
+As it turns out, that "asterisk" is actually \an octopus in plan view \ This and the other PDFs are available for anyone to download for free Contributions to the latest theme are added from time to time over a six month period, and at the end of the season they are callected together into a single document, printed and published in both Europe and the USA, each in an edition of 1,500, as Bulletins of The Serving Library.
+The PDFs remain available on the website, while a new theme is developed over the next half year

-One copy of Bulletins of The Serving Library is bound in hardbook learnerste, catalogued, and placed on a shelf in the physical home of The Serving Library.
-Here it joins past issues, along with theenty issues of its predecessor, the left-field arts journal Dot Dat Dat.
-A neighboring shelf carries a larger collection of older, most frequently referenced books by the circle of contributors to both Dat Dat Dat On and the Bulletins - on art, literature, philosophy, and so on-that mapps a fan-reaching but still very particular constellation of interests.
-And on another shelf, is a further assortment of interests.
-And on another shelf, is a further assortment of relatively recent titles covering a wide gamust of contemporary publishing that had been sold from-and often published by-Decter Sinster, a design workshop and bookstore on Manhattan's Lower East Side that was run as a primitive form of The Serving Library by two of its founders from 2006-2011.
+Öne copy of Bulletins of The Serving Library is bound in hardbock leatherette, catalogued, and placed on a shelf in the physical home of The Serving Library.
+Here it joins post issues, along with twenty issues of its predecessor, the left-field arts journal Dat Dat Dat.
+A neighboring shelf carries a larger collection of older, most frequently referenced books by the circle of contributors to both Dat Dat Dat and the Bulletins-on art, literature, philosophy, and so on-that maps a for-reaching but still very particular constellation of interests.
+And on another shelf, is a further assortment of relatively recent titles covering a wide gamut of contemporary publishing that had been sold from-and often published by-Dexter Sinister, a design workshop and bookstore on Manhattan's Lower East Side that was run as a primitive form of The Serving Library by two of its founders from 2006-2014.

-The wolls that surround these shelves are hung with sevently or so framed artifacts.
-These are widily diverse in size and medium, from a huge red wax crugin robbing of a "Microment to Cooperation" (the original of which is located outside a housing eartier, or and the corner from Dester Sinister) to a double portrail of Benjamin Franklin (the classic eithing of a surg Postmatter General met to a photo taken of four people checking for evidence of forgeny in a giant blow-up of the same portrail on a fider US\$100 bill, otherwise known as a North Korean "Superdollar").
-Other objects known as a North Korean "Superdollar").
-Other objects include pointings, lithographs, record covers, faves, acid blother artwork, and a ouija board.
-At some point, each of these items appeared, some of the properties of the properties by British polymath Poul Ellman white a professor in design of Yelle University in the early 2000s.
-It rulices a version of the Budinusier's modular geometrical typinface to render A-Z, 0-9, a "ges" and a "o", lesso-cut from a square of the same hardboard Albars used in his famous color pointings.
-New selections of the production of the polyman special polyman exception of the production of the prod and added to the vall.
+The walls that surround these shelves are hung with seventy or so framed artifacts.
+These are wildly diverse in size and medium, from a huge red wax crayon rubbing of a "Monument to Cooperation" (the original of which is located outside a housing estate, around the corner from Dexter Sinister) to a double portrait of Benjamin Franklin (the classic etching of a smug Postmaster General next to a photo taken of four people checking for evidence of forgery in a giant blow-up of the same portrait on a fake US\$100 bill, otherwise known as a North Korean "Superdollar").
+Other objects include paintings, lithographs, record covers, faxes, acid blotter artwork, and a ouija board.
+At some point, each of these items appeared, scanned or photographed, as an illustration in an issue of Dot Dot Dot or the Bulletins, typically accompanying or triggering a piece of writing.
+As such, each one has an elaborate backstory.
+The ouija board, for example, was made by British polymath Paul Elliman while a professor in design at Yale University in the early 2005s.
+It utilizes a version of the Bauhausler's modular geometrical typeface to render A-Z, 0-9, a "yes" and a "no," laser-cut from a square of the same hardboard Albers used in his famous color paintings.
+New Bulletins published from The Serving Library suggest new anecdotally-loaded objects to be sought, acquired, framed, and added to the wall.